guilhermemoraes1/commands/questions.md

 ##

+LPI101(255#1) Which of the following commands lists all currently installed packages when using RPM package management?
+   - [ ] yum --query --all
+   - [ ] yum --list --installed
+   - [ ] rpm --query --list
+   - [ ] rpm --list --installed
+   - [x] rpm --query --all

+##

 LPI101(256#1) Which of the following commands are valid in the GRUB 2 configuration file?
 (Choose two.)
    - [x] menuentry
    - [ ] uefi
    - [ ] pxe-ifconfig
    - [x] insmod
    - [ ] kpartx.

+##

+LPI101(261#1) Running chmod 640 filea.txt as a regular user doesn't update filea.txt's permission.
+What might be a reason why chmod cannot modify the permissions?
+(Choose two.)
+   - [ ] filea.txt is owned by another user and a regular user cannot change the permissions of another user's file.
+   - [ ] filea.txt is a symbolic link whose permissions are a fixed value which cannot be changed.
+   - [ ] filea.txt has the sticky bit set and a regular user cannot remove this permission.
+   - [ ] filea.txt is a hard link whose permissions are inherited from the target and cannot be set directly.
+   - [x] filea.txt has the SetUID bit set which imposes the restriction that only the root user can make changes to the file.

 ##